-- 2. That Canada support the creation of a cross-sectoral knowledge mobilization network on gendered disinformation the Gendered Disinformation Knowledge Network (GenD-Net). - Such a network would serve as a hub for leadership, information sharing, education and training, research, and policy coordination, program planning, operational coordination and de-confliction ensuring that responses to gendered disinformation are evidence-based, and aligned across sectors.
+2. That the Government of Canada support the creation of a cross-sectoral knowledge mobilization network on gendered disinformation - the Gendered Disinformation Knowledge Network (GenD-Net).

+Such a network would serve as a hub for leadership, information sharing, education and training, research, and policy coordination, program planning, operational coordination and de-confliction ensuring that responses to gendered disinformation are evidence-based, and aligned across sectors.